Happy World Book Day

 As command module pilot for the Apollo 15 mission to the moon in 1971, Al Worden flew on what is widely regarded as the greatest exploration mission that humans have ever attempted He spent six days orbiting the moon, including three days completely alone, the most isolated human in existence.
 During the return from the moon to earth he also conducted the first spacewalk in deep space, becoming the first human ever to see both the entire earth and moon simply by turning his head.
 The Apollo 15 flight capped an already impressive career as an astronaut, including important work on the pioneering Apollo 9 and Apollo 12 missions, as well as the perilous flight of Apollo 13.

-Al is a lovely person with a wonderful sense of humour – this book is an inspirational read for all!
+Al Worden is our fantastic patron and a lovely person with a wonderful sense of humour – this book is an inspirational read for all!

 2. Built: The Hidden Stories Behind our Structures – By Roma Agrawal